Particular/ServiceControl/SagaAuditCreator/readme.txt

-creates builk saga audit records to simulate a loaded database from version 1.5.1
+creates bulk saga audit records to simulate a loaded database from version 1.5.1